php/php-langspec/spec/04-basic-concepts.md

-to be performed on a given VStore X with an “Arr-D” type tag, the engine must make a copy of the array (as described in [§§](#value-assignment-of-array-types-to-local-variables)), update VStore X to point to the newly created copy, and change VStore X's type tag to “Arr”.
-These specific actions that the engine must perform on VStore at certain times to satisfy the copy-on-write requirement are collectively referred to as “array-separation” or “array-separating the VStore”.
-An array-mutation operation is said to “trigger” an array-separation.
+to be performed on a given VStore X with an “Arr-D” type tag, the engine must make a copy of the array (as described in [§§](#value-assignment-of-array-types-to-local-variables)), update VStore X to point to the newly created copy, and change VStore X's type tag to “array”.
+These specific actions that the engine must perform on VStore at certain times to satisfy the copy-on-write requirement are collectively referred to as *array-separation* or *array-separating the VStore*.
+An array-mutation operation is said to *trigger* an array-separation.

-Note that for any VStore with an “Arr” type tag that participates in a deferred array copy relationship, or for any VStore with an “Arr-D” type tag, a conforming implementation may choose to array-separate the VStore at any time for any reason as long as the copy-on-write requirement is
+Note that for any VStore with an “array” type tag that participates in a deferred array copy relationship, or for any VStore with an “Arr-D” type tag, a conforming implementation may choose to array-separate the VStore at any time for any reason as long as the copy-on-write requirement is